MJ Melendez Preview, Player Props: Royals vs. Mariners

 Mariners Pitching Rankings

-- The Mariners have the first-ranked team ERA across all MLB pitching staffs (3.72).
+- The Mariners' 3.70 team ERA ranks first among all MLB pitching staffs.

-- Mariners pitchers combine to surrender the fourth-fewest home runs in baseball (137 total, 1.1 per game).
+- Mariners pitchers combine to allow 138 home runs (1.1 per game), the fourth-fewest in baseball.

 © 2023 Data Skrive.
 All rights reserved.